 Question #6: What kind of degree will I get?

-Does the school offer a certificate or an associate’s degree?
+Does the school’s medical billing and coding program offer a certificate or an associate’s degree?
 Either choice may be right for you, but find out what your options are.
 An associate’s degree may allow you to continue onto a 4-year program if you want to.
 Florida Technical College offers both a certification diploma and degree program.

 Question #7: Is there a career services department?

-The better schools not only have a good academic program.
+The better schools not only have a good academic medical billing and coding program.
 They also have ways to help guide you through the job search process.
 Look for a program that can help you with important tasks like getting your resume together and writing a killer cover letter.
 Find out if the program has connections with local firms that hire medical billing specialists.

 Question #8: Can I talk to an actual human?

 Take a campus tour.
 And it won’t hurt to ask if you can talk to current students and alumni.
 The more information you have, the better your chance of finding the right fit.
 When you make contact with a school, make sure you ask about these options.